 A student must earn a minimum of 15 semester hours at Middlesex to be eligible for graduation.
-Further, students entering under this and subsequent catalogs must meet the "L" course and "D" course requirements in order to graduate.
+Further, students must meet the "L" course and "D" course requirements in order to graduate.
 (Please see page 58 for additional information on "L" and "D" courses.)
 Transfer students entering with 30 or more credits are exempt from "L" and "D" course requirements; however, those entering with less than 30 credits are obliged to take one "L" course and one "D" course in order to graduate from Middlesex.